flatironinstitute/figpack/README.md

 ### Development Mode

-Set `_dev=True` in the call to show() to enable development mode, which allows for live updates and development of figpack-gui.
+The `_dev=True` parameter in the call to show() can be used when developing figpack-gui components.
+It:

+- Uses a fixed port (3004) instead of automatic port selection
+- Sets up CORS headers for local development server (http://localhost:5173)
+- Cannot be used with `upload=True` mode
+- Provides URLs compatible with the figpack-gui development environment

+Run the figpack-gui development server with `npm run dev` and then following the link provided in the terminal when you run .show(\_dev=True).

+This parameter is primarily for figpack developers and most users won't need it.

 ## Command Line Interface